 In his book, John Bogle laid out the foundation for the now-popular passive approach to investing.
 According to him, the best way for retail investors to get a fair share of market returns is to purchase low-cost passive index funds.
 Bogle also advocated long-term investing, maximising the power of compounding, and prioritising what works in the actual market.

-3. A Random Walk Down Wall Street
+4. A Random Walk Down Wall Street

 “If one of your New Year’s resolutions is to improve your personal finances, here’s a suggestion: Instead of picking up one of the scores of new works flooding into bookstores, reread an old one: A Random Walk Down Wall Street.”
 That was the New York Times’s glowing review of A Random Walk Down Wall Street by Burton Malkiel, a professor of Economics at Princeton University.

 The major premise of this book is that ordinary people without degrees in finance or an office on Wall Street can still win at investing by following established principles.
-While Burton goes through the principle of value investing and what fundamental analysis of stocks involves, his recommendation, like John Bogle’s, is that ordinary people can best build wealth through low-cost index funds.
+While Burton goes through the principles of value investing and what fundamental analysis of stocks involves, his recommendation, like John Bogle’s, is that ordinary people can best build wealth through low-cost index funds.

 Furthermore, Burton establishes the fact that a measure of risk is needed to build wealth and that instead of avoiding it, investors should seek to minimise their risk through diversification.